-For some time, doctors have observed that patients who have gastrointestinal diseases such as GERD and irritable bowel syndrome also suffer from depression and anxiety.
+For some time, doctors have observed that patients who have gastrointestinal diseases such as GERD and irritable bowel syndrome also experience depression and anxiety.
 This link was confirmed in a recent study.
 Scientists found that strains of two bacteria in the gut, Lactobacillus helveticus and Bifidobacterium longum, reduce anxiety-like behavior in rats.
 A complementary study noted that these “good” bacteria, when taken as a probiotic formula, decrease stress-induced gastrointestinal discomfort in humans.

 There is a connection between anxiety and an upset gut.

 In a normal digestive tract, trillions of bacteria are constantly at work to keep your body healthy.
 They protect against infection, provide nutrition to cells in the digestive system and convert food to energy.
 However, when the bacteria’s normal functions are disrupted, it can also disrupt your mood and behavior, both of which can lead to anxiety.
 In the study, when the bacteria’s healthy functions were restored, mood and behavior leveled out, reducing or eliminating anxious feelings.

 The name itself is unsettling.
 Leaky gut is tough to diagnose because its common symptoms — bloating, gas, food sensitivities and cramps — can also be symptoms for other digestive issues.
 The condition occurs when the walls in your stomach and intestines allow toxic bacteria to leak into your bloodstream.
 These displaced bacteria cause inflammation and a host of other issues, the most prominent being depression.
 Doctors don’t know why; they only know that patients who are depressed also have a leaky gut.

 Call for an Appointment

 Stress can be triggered by a glut in gut bacteria.